bwilczynski/publish-subscribe-poc/README.md

 ```

 Try putting subscriber offline (by pressing CTRL-C), run again after sending more messages and observe that all messages are delivered.

+## Why

+Deliver messages to multiple consumers that might be living in different processes.
+Basis for the implementation of architectural patterns such as CQRS, Event Sourcing.